+“Professional Mental Health Services Grounded in Faith.”
 Circle Counseling was founded in 1997 by Dr. Gwen White.
 We offer a broad spectrum of counseling services today designed to provide quality care for a wide range of mental, emotional, and spiritual concerns.
 We strive to keep our services affordable to everyone and offer our services on a sliding scale.
 Through work with individuals, couples, and families we promote health, wholeness, and reconciliation.

-Circle Counseling Connection Team
+Circle Kids Support Team

-Circle Mobilizing Because Black Lives Matter
+Circle Mobilizing because Black Lives Matter

 Circle Mobilizing Because Black Lives Matter was formed to help Circle of Hope live out our conviction that “fomenting diversity and reconciliation is at the prophetic heart of our gospel.”
-We want to exist where hurting, frustrated, compassionate, and activated people can connect with God more deeply and help the Beloved Community act for redemption in our particular time around issues needing racial justice and reconciliation.
+We want to exist where hurting, frustrated, compassionate, and activated people can connect with God more deeply and help the Beloved Community act for redemption in our particular time around issues needing justice and reconciliation.